uob-mu3e/daq_wiki/February 4, 2021 - Integration run preparation.md

 * Farm firmware status (Marius, Alex, ...)

 ## Software status and to dos
+* Are there any architectural decisions still open?
+* Will there be a database?
 * rootana build
 * what analyis should run?
 * data formats for saving?
+* Event display (Ben)